If you have an old credit card that you don’t use anymore, should you keep the account open or close it?

 2. Make a Small Recurring Purchase

 The second option is to put a small recurring purchase on the card.
-I have a few subscriptions that cost less than $15 per month, and I put one each on cards I don’t use for anything else just to keep those cards active.
+I have a few subscriptions that cost less than $15 per month, and I charge these to the cards I don’t use for anything else just to keep those cards active.
 I also turned on automatic payments for those accounts so I never have to worry about paying.
 Just keep an eye on them using a budgeting app such as Mint or check online periodically to make sure no unauthorized charges show up on the account.

 When It Makes More Sense To Close the Account